automation-tasks-rs/cargo_auto_template_new_auto_for_cli/README.md

 cargo install cargo-auto
 ```

-You can use also the cargo bash completion program
+You can use also the cargo bash completion program:

 ```bash
 cargo install dev_bestia_cargo_completion